 Have you ever wondered what the police are doing when you see a patrol car rushing to get somewhere?
 Join Kent Police for an informative series of classes about our department.
-The next session of the Community Police Academy will begin on Monday 30 September.
-Registration has now been opened for the upcomming Community Police Academy.
-You may go to the application at the bottom of this page, complete the application and submit it on line.
+The next session of the Community Police Academy will begin on Wednesday, March 12, 2014.
+Registration is now open for the upcoming Community Police Academy.
+You may go to the application at the bottom of this page, complete the application and submit it online.

 What is the Community Police Academy?

-The Community Police Academy is delivered in a series of classes that offer straightforward, candid, information regarding daily and specialized operations of the Police Department, while defining the agency’s role in the community.
-Classes are held on Monday evenings, for 6 weeks, from 7:00 p.m. to 9:00 p.m. and are instructed by department members and civilian experts.
-There is one Saturday session (Sep 26th) which will include tours of the City of Kent Corrections Center and the 9-1-1 facilities at Valley Communications Center.
-After attending the first three classes, participants are also eligible for a ride-along with a Kent Police Officer.
+The Community Police Academy is delivered in a series of classes that offer straightforward, candid, information regarding daily and specialized operations of the police department, while defining the agency’s role in the community.
+Classes are held on Wednesday evenings, for 6 weeks, from 7:00 p.m. to 9:00 p.m. and are instructed by department members and civilian experts.
+There is one Saturday session (April 5) which will include tours of the City of Kent Correctional Facility (Kent jail) and the 9-1-1 center (Valley Communications Center).
+After attending the first three classes, participants are also eligible for a ride-along with a Kent police officer.

-Classes are held at the Kent Police/Fire Training Center, 24611 116th Ave.
-SE in Kent.
-A wide range of law enforcement topics will be discussed to include an overview of law enforcement, recruiting/testing for new officers, traffic enforcement, investigations, narcotics, gangs, community education, use of force, stress and chaplaincy, K-9, and tours of Valley Communications, Kent's dispatch center and the Kent Jail will be available.
+Classes are held at the Kent Police/Fire Training Center, 24611 116 Ave SE, Kent.
+A wide range of law enforcement topics will be discussed to include an overview of law enforcement, recruiting/testing for new officers, traffic enforcement, investigations, narcotics, gangs, community education, use of force, stress and chaplaincy, K-9, and tours of Kent's dispatch center and the Kent jail will be available.

 For more information, please leave a message for Volunteer, Libby Seidel, at 253-856-5880.